haotian-c/SoS_time_shift_DL/README.md

 - The common-mid angle (CMA) tracking is implemented in MATLAB using Signal Processing Toolbox and Parallel Computing Toolbox.
 - The deep learning is implemented in Python using PyTorch framework.

-## Run a quick demo of training and inference
+## Quick Startup
-https://github.com/haotian-c/SoS_time_shift_DL/tree/main/demo_of_training_and_inference
+Run a hands-on demo of model training and inference https://github.com/haotian-c/SoS_time_shift_DL/tree/main/demo_of_training_and_inference